ERnsTL/osi-stack/doc/04 multi-threaded active services.md

 ## Do

 * The chosen architecture are bounded ringbuffers, one for each direction between SN and NS.
 * Rust is clunky in regards to tracing which fields of "self" are actually touched in a method - it just locks whole self.
 This leads to requiring inner mutability and passing the required fields from self via parameters.
+I hope that long-term, there is a better way.
+Maybe the Application layer is the top object can hierarchically own all layers below it, after all.
-* Anyway, it seems to work now.
+* Anyway, it works for now.
 Looking forward to see how this new architecture will behave when a layer needs certain internal state - without access to self.